mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/logging/disable-audit-logs/index.md

     kubectl get -n kommander configmaps fluent-bit-0.16.2-d2iq-defaults -o=jsonpath='{.data.values\.yaml}' > fluent-bit-values.yaml
     ```

-1. Edit the resulting file `fluent-bit-values.yaml` by removing all sections except for for `extraVolumes`, `extraVolumeMounts` and `config.inputs`.
+1. Edit the resulting file `fluent-bit-values.yaml` by removing all sections except for `extraVolumes`, `extraVolumeMounts` and `config.inputs`.
 The result should look similarly to this:

     ```yaml
     extraVolumes: